aionnetwork/aion-docs/aion-virtual-machine/maven/embedded-avm.md

 > ...
 ```

+See the [Deployment Arguments](/aion-virtual-machine/contract-fundamentals/deployment-arguments) section to find out how to supply arguments into your contract when deploying.

 ## Call

 To call a function from a deployed contract on the embedded AVM, run the following command: